Sitetheory/Sitetheory-Docs/Tutorials/How-To-Customize-Files.rst

     TODO: Assets

-    The framework should reference asset files in the same namespace as the original, e.g. ``@SitetheoryCoreBundle/Resources/public/css/dash.css`` should find files in ``@Templates/SitetheoryAdminBundle/Resources/SitetheoryCms/public/css/dash.css`` if they are customized and exist in that location.
+    The framework should reference asset files in the same namespace as the original, e.g. ``@SitetheoryCoreBundle/Resources/public/css/dash.css`` should find files in ``@SitetheoryTemplateAdminBundle/src/Sitetheory/CoreBundle/Resources/public/css/dash.css`` if they are customized and exist in that location.

 *************************
 Custom Layout Controllers
 *************************

+In order to allow flexibility with executing custom functionality for each layer of design, we load 3 different types of controllers (if they exist) and execute their indexAction() (usually only the content type controller will exist).
+These can all load independently (they are not exclusive):

+#1 Template: add an initController.php#indexAction() method in the template to execute on every page (e.g. to control template or entire site)
+#2 Layout: add an initController.php#indexAction() method in a Content Type layout, to give added functionality for every instance of when a particular layout is loaded.
+#3 Content Type: add an initController.php#indexAction() method in a ContentType controller for every instance of Content Type (regardless of layout).
+#4 Unique Content ID: add an initController.php#indexAction to a specific contentId instance, e.g. Profile12345.php.

+We only load one Template for the contentType, and that template extends other templates upward to the shell and base templates.
+But we need to find the best type of template, e.g. the contentType could be customized for:

+#1 ContentType
+#2 Specific ID of page
+#3 Specific EditID of content being Edited

+Each of these controllers and templates needs to look for the "Best" version in cascading location priority (See cascading priority list at top of page):

 Templates